 Comfort gray has blue-green undertones.
 It’s one spot up on the paint strip from Sea Salt.

 The pantry door is painted in Comfort Gray.
 It’s the prettiest gray-blue that really stands out amongst all the neutrals.

 Mindful Gray is another mid-toned gray paint color.
 What makes this color different from the others is that it is much more neutral.
-It leans more warm but can look cool in some rooms.
+It leans warmer but can look cool in some rooms.

 This farmhouse dining room has shiplap as a wainscoting and Dorian Gray above.
 I love how it pairs with the different wood tones and colors in the room.

-Online is a beautiful cool-toned paint color that is in the mid-ranged.
+Online is a beautiful cool-toned paint color that is in the mid-range.
 This paint color honestly reminds me of the ocean and when used in the home really brings a sense of calm.

 Other Sherwin Williams Gray Paint Color posts you might like:

 - The Best Black Paint Colors for Any Room in your Home